maxwang096/maxwang096/README.md

-## Hi there, I'm Remy Wang! 👋
+## Hi there, I'm Max Wang! 👋

-I'm a passionate Ruby on Rails developer with 6 years of experience.
+I'm a passionate Ruby on Rails developer with 4 years of experience.

 ## Where I've Been